 The quattro permanent all-wheel drive makes a large contribution to the sporty handling of the S4 and S4 Avant cars.
-In normal driving, it distributes engine forces with a slight emphasis on the rear wheels – if necessary the bulk of the forces can be directed to the axle with better traction.
+In normal driving, it distributes slightly more engine forces to the rear wheels but, if necessary, the majority of the forces can be directed to the axle with better traction.

 Wheel-selective torque control optimizes handling and stability in fast cornering with minimal brake interventions.
 The optional sport differential actively distributes torque between the rear wheels.

 The standard S sport chassis lowers the body’s ride height by 23 mm (0.9 in) compared to the A4 base model.
 The same height applies to the optional chassis with damper control.
 The Audi drive select handling system integrates what is referred to as CDC (continuous damping control) dampers along with the engine, steering, tiptronic and optional sport differential.
 This lets the driver control the characteristics of the engine and suspension over several modes.